Defending or Delaying Bankruptcy Charges in Ireland

 Delaying Bankruptcy Charges Made Against You

 Even if bankruptcy is the best course of action for you, it can sometimes benefit to have the proceedings delayed.
-This can give you enough time to organize your affairs in a way that will better suit you in the long run.
+This can give you enough time to organise your affairs in a way that will better suit you in the long run.
 Solicitors can carry out well thought out negotiations to prevent bankruptcy from impacting you sooner than you’d like.

 Defending Bankruptcy Charges Made Against You